Queen's University Centre for Economic History

 Podcasts

-QUCEH Research Associates, Affiliates and Students have appeared as interviewees on various podcasts, to talk about their research, teaching and the field of economic history more generally.
+QUCEH has its own podcast series, jointly with Trinity College Dublin, and funded by the Higher Education Authority of Ireland.
+QUCEH Research Associates, Affiliates and Students have also appeared as interviewees on various other podcasts, to talk about their research, teaching and the field of economic history more generally.
 We collect some of these podcasts here.

 The Economic History Podcast